Catechesis of the Good Shepherd

 -

-As children use and pray with materials, we are in constant need of resupplying materials or helping hands to help repair items.
+As children use and pray with materials, we are in constant need of resupplying or helping hands to help repair items.
 Things we typically need extra of are:

 Glue Sticks